 This history has demonstrated the huge breadth of research in dogs, pulling from many traditions in psychology, all of which contribute to our understanding of dog behavior and cognition, regardless of the tradition in which we work individually.
 To this end, we turn to Paul Feyerabend and his circumspect view on the interaction of science and history: "It is clear that the increasing separation of the history, the philosophy of science and of science itself is a disadvantage and should be terminated in the interest of all these three disciplines.
 Otherwise we shall get tons of minute, precise, but utterly barren results" (Feyerabend, 2010, p.
 28).
 None of the areas of psychological research focusing on dogs seems immune to the critique that, as a field, we are largely unaware of the substantial work that has gone before that of today.
-We endeavored to bring to light the mulfaceted, and often forgotten history of dogs as psychological subjects.
+We have endeavored to bring to light the multifaceted, and often forgotten history of dogs as psychological subjects.
 In so doing, we hope that our field can understand its already well-established roots and synthesize the historical and modern work, and avoid the pitfalls foretold by Feyerabend of an ahistorical science.

 References

 Agrawal, H. C., Fox, M. W., & Himwich, W. A. (1967).
 Neurochemical and behavioral effects of isolation-rearing in the dog.
-Life Sciences, 6, 7178.
+Life Sciences, 6, 7178. doi:10.1016/0024-3205(67)90363-3

 Alter, M. D., Gilani, A. I., Champagne, F. A., Curley, J. P., Turner, J. B., & Hen, R. (2009).
 Paternal transmission of complex phenotypes in inbred mice.
-Biological Psychiatry, 66, 10611066.
+Biological Psychiatry, 66, 10611066. doi:10.1016/j.biopsych.2009.05.026

 Anderson, S. L., & Gantt, W. H. (1966).
 The effect of person on cardiac and motor responsivity to shock in dogs.
 Conditional Reflex, 1, 181189.

 Angel, C., Murphree, O. D., & DeLuca, D. C. (1974).
 The effects of chlordiazepoxide, amphetamine, and cocaine on bar-press behavior in normal and genetically nervous dogs.
-Diseases of the Nervous System, 35, 220223.
+Diseases of the Nervous System, 35, 220−223.

+Angermeier, W. F., & James, W. T. (1961).
+The influence of early sensory-social deprivation on the social operant in dogs.
+Journal of Genetic Psychology: Research and Theory on Human Development, 99, 153−158.

-Angermeier, W. F. Bacon, W. E., & Stanley, W. C. (1963).
+Bacon, W. E., & Stanley, W. C. (1963).
 Effect of deprivation level in puppies on performance maintained by a passive person reinforcer.
-Journal of Comparative and Physiological Science, 56, 783785.
+Journal of Comparative and Physiological Science, 56, 783−785.

 Bacon, W. E., & Stanley, W. C. (1966).
 Resistance to extinction after continuous and partial-reinforcement in basenji puppies.
-Psychonomic Science, 4, 327328.
+Psychonomic Science, 4, 327−328.

 Bailey, R. E., & Bailey, M. B. (2006).
-Patient the : The of (Long Version).
+Patient like the chipmunks: The story of animal behavior enterprises (Long Version).
 Hot Springs, Arkansas: Animal Behavior Enterprises.

 Black, A. H. (1958).
 The extinction of avoidance responses under curare.
-Journal of Comparative and Physiological Science, 51, 519-524.
+Journal of Comparative and Physiological Science, 51, 519−524.